 Welcome from the Presiding Bishop

-Unlike many of the mainstream Churches, the United Episcopal Church believes in the inerrancy of God's Word, and that it is the sole foundation for Christian teaching.
+The United Episcopal Church exists to feed the faithful, recall the wandering, and summon those who wait for God's call.
+We believe in the inerrancy of God's Word, and that it is the sole foundation for Christian teaching.
 The Bible contains the God's revelation of Himself to humanity and is valid for all time to all peoples.
 To help us remember what the Bible says about God, we hold to the three ancient Creeds - the Apostles', the Nicene, and the Athanasian, which date to between the second and fifth centuries and are summaries of the Bible's teaching about Christ.
-We also retain a great reverence for the Early Fathers, and Ecumenical Councils of the undivided Church as guides to the meaning of the Bible to the Early Christian Church, and in doing this we find a large area of common ground with both the Roman catholic and Orthodox Churches.
+We also retain a great reverence for the Early Fathers, and Ecumenical Councils of the undivided Church as guides to the meaning of the Bible to the Early Christian Church, and in doing this we find a large area of common ground with both the Roman Catholic and Orthodox Churches.

 However, the United Episcopal Church is also a 'church of the Reformation.'
 We retain the Thirty-nine Articles of Religion of 1563 as a witness to the great truths of the Reformation, especially Justification by Grace through Faith only, and the sufficiency of Holy Scripture in doctrinal matters.
 Our Liturgy - way of worship - the 'Book of Common Prayer' is based upon ancient sources, but was reformed at the Reformation to eliminate superstitions, and to make the church service more 'user friendly.'

 The Bible also provides us with a pattern for our daily lives.
 Rather than follow the tyranny of moral relativism, the UECNA prefers to uphold a Biblical, Christian, pattern of morality as the best hope for a stable society and for the happiness of the individual.
 We take seriously the words of the Lord Jesus when He declared Himself to be 'the Way, the Truth, and the Life.'